1. Policy statement

 Any requests from outside authorities such as the police or the courts for the disclosure of personal data should be made in writing or referred to the Legal Services team at email@example.com

-If a third party requests the employer to gain proof or confirmation and or verification of employment, the requests must be submitted in writing along with the signed consent of the subject and must be submitted via https://www.theworknumber.com.
+If a third party requests proof, confirmation and/or verification of employment, the requests must be submitted in writing along with the signed consent of the subject and must be submitted via https://www.theworknumber.com.

-Any complaints related to Data Protection should be directed to the CA Ventures Legal Services team.
+Any complaints related to Data Protection should be directed to the CA Ventures Legal Services team at: firstname.lastname@example.org.
 The Legal Services team will respond according to the general guidelines set out in the CA Ventures complaints procedure.

 Any questions relating to the Data Protection Act or this policy should be directed to the Legal Services team at: email@example.com